Skip to main content

 Auto-Deploy Excess Funds

-// and creates supply operation for funds above buffer
+RebelFi automatically detects balance increases and creates supply operations for funds above buffer.

 3